 The girl lowered her hand slightly, the red glow dimming.
 “James?”

 “I--fuck.”
 Barnes flung the knife aside.
-He didn’t trust himself to hold a weapon right now, not when the kids were the only potential targets in sight.
+He didn’t trust himself to hold a weapon, not when the kids were the only potential targets in sight.
 Not when Hydra had just wound him up and sent him off, their toy soldier once more, with just ten words.
 Shit fucking shitfuck.
 Walk it off, Barnes, you’re not out of the woods yet.
 “Pietro, hold still, you’re making it worse.
 Wanda, you all right?”

 The red glow died abruptly.
 Wanda sagged against the rock, obviously exhausted.
 “I’m not hurt.”